RobHolme/vscode-hl7tools/README.md

 > Note: the field highlighting may be shifted by a character if the document end of line character is changed from EOL preference defined by the editor settings.

 ### Display segment fields
-This function lists all fields from the currently selected segment in a heirarchial list.
-If a field contains components they will be displayed beneith the parent field.
+This function lists all fields from the currently selected segment in a hierarchial list.
+If a field contains components they will be displayed beneath the parent field.
 Any repeating field values are included.
 * Select the segment in the message using the cursor.
 * Press F1 --> HL7 Tools: Display Segment Fields.
 * The selected segment's fields will be displayed in the output window.